PavithraHanumegowda1/PetTest/README.md

 1. clone the repo from github
 2. import to IntelliJ IDE
 3. make sure you have all mentioned dependencies supported in the IDE
-4. Run this maven command : mvn clean install
+4. Run this maven command (in project directory terminal in Intellij for eg : PetTest>) : mvn clean install
 5. Tests written in the pet.feature should be executed along with maven build
 6. check this path target\reports\html-reports\cucumber-html-reports\overview-features.html
 7. open overview-features.html in a chrome